koreys/CLI-Todo/README.md

 ```
 td -c <todo ID>
 ```
-First list you todo items (`td -l`).
+First list your todo items (`td -l`).
 The id will be in the first column.

 ####Show completed todo items
 ```